 Avery is a miracle who is literally walking in the legacy of his Great Grandfather Maxwell Davis.

 He is outgoing and enjoys participating in school and system-wide competitions.
-He is a member of First Iconium Baptist Church in Atlanta where Timothy McDonald III is the pastor.
 His favorite novels are anything science fiction with adventure.
 He enjoys drawing, playing video games, and volunteering at a community outreach house that helps homeless people.
 While the guests are eating, he plays for them creating a calm and relaxing atmosphere.

 Avery had the opportunity to perform and Won FIRST PLACE as a Star of Tomorrow in Amateur Night and Won FIRST PLACE as a Star of Tomorrow in Amateur Night SHOW OFF for the Amateur night at the Apollo Theater in New York.
 Avery returned and played for the AMATEUR NIGHT HOLIDAY SPECIAL at the Apollo Theater in New York with Special Guest Performance by Diggy Simmons.
 He also performed at the Bijou Theatre, "Your Time to Shine," the talent competition in Bridgeport, Connecticut.
 He won first place in the youth division.
 Avery feels that every time he plays, he is telling a story and painting a musical picture.
 Not only is it fun to play but it is also soothing to the ear.